Za-boss/cs4300a1/README.md

 To run use this command:
-python3 ./run.py --domain wgc --algo bfs
+python3 ./run.py --domain wgc --algo bfs (or IDS)